nanddeepn/nanddeepn.github.io/_posts/2020-03-19-rich-text-control-in-spfx.md

 ## Summary

-In this article, we explored the approach to implement Rich text control in SPFx using npm package “react-draft-wysiwyg” to support rich formatting of text content in SharePoint Framework web parts.
+In this article, we explored the approach to implement Rich text control in SPFx using npm package "react-draft-wysiwyg" to support rich formatting of text content in SharePoint Framework web parts.

 ## Code Download